 Legacy Cisco Aironet Wireless Access Points

-Cisco Aironet 1230AG or 1240AG family wireless access points are intended for more difficult radio frequency situations like manufacturing plants or above ceiling structures which tend to call for flexible external antennas and durable enclosures.
-The 1240G Series wireless access point is available for restricted domains that do not permit 802.11a transmission.
+Cisco Aironet 1230AG/1240AG Series APs are designed for more problematic radio frequency situations such as factories and warehouses or above ceiling structures which often require adjustable protruding antennas and ruggedized enclosures.
+The Aironet 1240G family AP is intended for regulatory domains that do not permit 802.11a operation.

 Legacy Cisco Wireless LAN Bridges

-Legacy Cisco Wireless Controllers
+Legacy Cisco Wireless Network Controllers